Saber-mm/DPCFL/README.md

 * The data will be automatically downloaded, when the file "./main/DPCFL.py" is run with its required arguments.

 ## Experiments
 * For codes and configurations regarding the experiments go to the "main/DPCFL.py" file.
 Most of the arguments have some default value as well as a short description.
+We have included the following example commands for an easier start.

 ## Example commands